 So how is Ravenswood connected to Pretty Little Liars, you might ask?
 The titular town is apparently located "not far" from Rosewood, PA (which the also titular Pretty Little Liars call home).
 Oh, and it comes from PLL executive producers I. Marlene King, Oliver Goldstick, Joseph Dougherty, and Leslie Morgenstein.
 Based on Ravenswood's logline, it seems unlikely that the two will share anything other than a home state, but that could change dramatically as more specifics are released (Deadline suggests that Ravenswood's launchpad, the aforementioned PLL Halloween special, will introduce the town and its residents).
 Whether there will be any character crossover remains to be seen...

 We can't tell you who's in it yet.Like Rosewood, Ravenswood has dark secrets.#Ravenswood— I. Marlene King(@imarleneking) March 26, 2013

-For now, all I can read into it are tenuous "other show" vibes, from Eureka (It's a show named after a small town with weird goings-on, minus the scientists!) to The Secret Circle (It's a show about a group of people who have to work together to unlock the full extent of their... town history!).
-Though I am reasonably certain that the cast will feature beautiful young people.
+For now, all I can read into Ravenswood so far are tenuous "other show" vibes, from Eureka (It's a show named after a small town with weird goings-on, minus the scientists!) to The Secret Circle (It's a show about a group of people who have to work together to unlock the full extent of their... town history!).
+However, I am reasonably certain that the cast will feature beautiful young people.

 Do you think Pretty Little Liars has enough story left to fill two more seasons?
 And does Ravenswood sound like something you'll watch?